-- complete and partial dentures to a maximum of 1 per 5 policy years; - bridgework to a maximum of 1 per tooth per 5 policy years; - implants, if specified in the Summary of Benefits; - restorations over implants (i.e. crowns, bridgework and dentures) to a maximum of 1 per tooth per 10 policy years, if specified in the Summary of Benefits: - implant related services, if implants are covered; - construction and insertion of an initial permanent denture or bridgework; and - replacement of an existing denture or bridge with a permanent denture or bridge so long as the existing appliance is at least 5 years old.
+- complete and partial dentures to a maximum of 1 per 5 Plan Years; - bridgework to a maximum of 1 per tooth per 5 Plan Years; - implants, if specified in the Summary of Benefits; - restorations on implants (i.e. crowns, bridgework and dentures) to a maximum of 1 per tooth per 10 Plan Years, if specified in the Summary of Benefits; and - initial construction and insertion of an initial permanent denture or bridgework if necessary due to the extraction of at least 1 natural tooth while covered under this benefit.